The Necklace of Princess Fiorimonde: Summary

 Fiorimonde is a beautiful princess whose father is a powerful yet kind king.
 The princess is a most beautiful yet cruel woman, who practices black magic and witchcraft.
 Every night, while the rest of the castle sleeps, Princess Fiorimonde travels to a small hut on the side of a mountain where an old and ugly witch teaches her sorcery, and whose magic maintains the Princess' beauty.

 As she grows older, the princess's widowed father, with no male heir to his throne, decides it is time for the princess to marry.
 The Princess knows that should she be wed, her husband will discover her secret that she visits the witch each night and will force her to stop practicing magic, which will cause her to lose her beauty.

 That night, the princess goes to the old Witch's hut and asks for advice.
 The witch offers Fiorimonde a magic gold thread which will turn her suitors into beads should they wrap their fingers around it.
 Fiorimonde is warned that should she wrap her fingers around the thread, she too will become a bead, and only by the thread being cut and a bead being extracted from the thread, can a bead return to its human form.

 The next day, Fiorimonde's father announces that a foreign king has come to marry his daughter.
 Fiorimonde tricks this king, and all other suitors who come after him, and turns them into beads.
 Fiorimonde gains the reputation of a princess whose suitors mysteriously disappear.
-Only Yolande, the Princess' maid, knows what has happened to the suitors, but dares not directly confront her, knowing that she is a sorcerer.
+Only Yolande, the Princess' maid, knows what has happened to the suitors, but dares not directly confront her, knowing that she is a sorceress.